This course is only available for students in the BA International Studies.

 Limited places are also open for exchange students.

-Politics: Russia and Eurasia looks at political developments in Russia and Eurasia from the collapse of the Soviet Union to the present day.
-It explores the relative successes and failures of democratization or authoritarian consolidation in the region.
-Ukraine and the Russian Federation gabbed headlines in 2022 and the course will pay particular attention to these polities and their political systems.
-However, the course will still look at other relevant countries from Eastern Europe, the South Caucasus or Central Asia through the perspective of comparative politics.
-Students will build on many of the concepts in political science they have covered earlier in the programme, applying them within the diverse context of the political experience in Russia and Eurasia.
+Politics: Russia and Eurasia looks at political developments in Russia and post-Soviet Eurasia from the collapse of the USSR to the present day and the relative successes and failures of democratization or authoritarian consolidation in the region.
+It provides a unique opportunity to investigate the collapse of a superpower and its aftermath.
+Due to its importance and size there will be a particular focus on the Russian Federation, however the course will also examine other post-Soviet republics from Eastern Europe, the South Caucasus or Central Asia through the perspective of comparative politics.
+Students will build on many of the concepts in political science they have covered earlier on the program, applying them within the diverse context of the post-Soviet political experience – from Ukraine to Uzbekistan.